sh33ner/sh33ner.github.io/_posts/2024-04-01-deployments1.md

 layout: post
 title: What is a successful deployment?
 ---
-If you are an organization using AEM as a Cloud Service there are a number of items regarding deployments that need to be carefully considered.
-Instead of running as a monolithic VM, AEM as a Cloud Service builds immutable images that can be deployed instantly to auto-scale and self-heal.
-This means a code deployment is building images, not just deploying packages one after another.
-With those as key principles, it changes how you should consider whether a deployment was successful or not.
+If you are an organization on AEM as a Cloud Service there are some key distinctions about deployments that need to be carefully considered.
+Instead of running as monolithic VMs, AEM as a Cloud Service builds immutable images that can be deployed instantly to auto-scale and self-heal.
+This means a code deployment is building images, not deploying packages one after another.
+That means that if you deploy to production, you can't just uninstall a package or go to a previous version of a package on every instance.
+You need the last successfully deployed code to be running.

+If you think about this, it should get you to raise a number of questions that I'm going to explore in this and future posts.

 The first question to consider is what does your organization consider a successful deployment?
 Is it just that the service is up and running when the deployment is finished?
 Most likely not.
 A good deployment means there's no errors during the execution, all the services start, **and** the features and improvments work as expected.